 With respect to incentive stock options, GEO will not generally be entitled to a deduction, nor will the participant generally recognize income at the time of exercise, although the participant may be subject to the U.S. federal alternative minimum tax.
 If the participant retains the shares of common stock acquired upon the exercise of an incentive stock option for at least two (2) years following the grant date of the option and one (1) year following exercise of the option, the subsequent disposition of such shares will ordinarily result in long-term capital gains or losses to the participant equal to the difference between the amount realized on disposition of the shares and the exercise price.
 GEO will not be entitled to any deduction in such case.
-If the holding period requirements described above are not met, the participant will recognize ordinary income upon disposition of the common stock equal to the excess of the fair market value of the shares on the date of exercise (or, if less, the sale price received on disposition of the shares) over the exercise price and GEO will be entitled to a corresponding tax deduction in the same amount.
+If the holding period requirements described above are not met, the participant will recognize ordinary income upon disposition of the shares) over the exercise price and GEO will be entitled to a corresponding tax deduction in the same amount.
 Any additional gain or loss realized by the option holder on the disposition of the common stock will be taxed as short-term or long-term capital gain or loss, as applicable.